Our Team

 Kara Brooks

-Project Director, Virginia Project
+Program Director, Virginia Project

 Brooks serves as the central point of contact for the Virginia Transformation Project with respect to stakeholders and local court service units.
 She has worked within a variety of community based and residential programs, assisting in the implementation of several evidence based projects.
 Most recently she served as a Children's Services Act Coordinator, working within and leading a multi-disciplinary team to meet the needs of at-risk youth and families.